david-b-123/dgmmcfl/README.md

 This is a culmination of my Thesis project for the Master in Science (Statistics), supervised by Professor Geoffrey McLachlan.

+Note, the thesis attached is a preliminary copy.
+Updates will be made as time progresses.

 It is based on the following work, so please reference the following: